Whistle All the Way: Protecting Whistleblowers at Work

 How about under Section 21F, which was put into place by the Dodd-Frank Act?
 Under Section 21F, there are even more protections for whistleblowers.
 More specifically, the federal law takes two additional steps:

 - Creates a mandatory bounty program paid by the SEC for qualifying whistleblower tips; and

 - Expands the anti-retaliation provisions of the SOX for whistleblowers in particular situations.

 Contact a Florida Whistleblower Lawyer

 If you are a whistleblower and have been subject to retaliation, you may be able to file a claim.
-A whistleblower attorney in Florida can answer your questions today.
-Contact Scott Wagner and Associates, P.A. to discuss your case.
+A whistleblower lawyer in Florida can answer your questions today.
+Contact Scott Law Team to discuss your case.